 - 1. Representing the interests of their individual Action Committees to the Board of Trustees; (2003) - 2.
 Attendance at the meetings of the Board of Trustees when the budget and strategic priorities are discussed and otherwise as deemed necessary by the President and Action Committee Trustee; (2003) - 3.
 Attendance at two (2) general meetings of the Action Committees, in conjunction with meetings of the Board of Trustees, as well as two (2) meetings of the Executive Board of the Action Committees; - 4.
-Providing for the budgeting and resource allocation for all Projects within each Action Committee, and assuring that such guidelines are adhered to; - 5.
+Developing a budget and resource allocation scheme for the committee prior to the first meeting of the Executive Board of the Action Committees, and assuring that these guidelines are adhered to; (2004) - 5.
 Solicitation and editing of materials for newsletters and The New Physician; - 6.
 Reporting to the Board of Trustees both orally and in writing at each general meeting the status of all Action Committee Projects; - 7.
 Submission of a final report to the House of Delegates, detailing the accomplishments of the Action Committee throughout the year; - 8.
 Communication with Committee Coordinators in a timely fashion; - 9.
 Coordinating all activities of the Action Committee for the Annual Meeting, including speakers and programming time; - 10.
 Bringing forward all views of members to the Board of Trustees - 11.
 Attendance at Strategic Planning meetings of the Board of Trustees.
 (1998) - 12.
 Sitting on committees of the Board of Trustees, as deemed appropriate by the Executive Committee of the Board of Trustees.
-(1998)
+(1998) - 13.
+Attendance at the Chapter Officers Conference and coordination of all activities and programs related to their Action Committee at the Chapter Officers Conference.
+(2004)